 John Hall is the resident farmer at Beekman 1802 and is responsible for first introducing the goat herd to the farm.
-Though he’s busy with breeding season right now, we managed to get him to take a break to answer a few questions for all of you who have been asking.
+Though he’s busy with milking season right now, we managed to get him to take a break to answer a few questions for all of you who have been asking.

 Where did you grow up?